 Lifespan: Again, bamboo manufacturers promise decades of value in a bamboo floor.
 Most products are too new to determine the true durability of bamboo, but many users complain about bamboo flooring easily getting surface scratches.

-Materials: Wood composites are typically used for outside flooring (Networx Flooring)as an alternative to cedar or other traditional hardwood for decking.
+Materials: Wood composites are typically used for outdoor flooring as an alternative to cedar or other traditional hardwood for decking.
 Best known by the brand-name Trex, composite decking is typically a mix of scrap wood fiber and recycled plastic bottles or bags.
 Composite decking manufacturers proudly tally the tons of plastic diverted from the landfill.

 Manufacturing: Again, you have to study your options to find composite lumber that is low in VOCs and other chemicals.
 Also keep in mind that the composite lumber remains mold-free because of embedded chemicals that may have side effects.